Obituary

 She then taught school for one term in the high school graduate program.
 After attending the new Teachers' College, she taught for one year in a rural school at Burton, NB.
 During that year, she sometimes went to the University of New Brunswick when she visited her cousin Betty Robinson, and learned that she wanted to attend university herself.

 She went to UNB in 1948, taking courses in science.
 She thought UNB was wonderful.
-It was difficult financially for her.
+It was financially difficult for her.
 She worked at several part-times jobs in labs, where she met Marjorie Logue, who became a great friend and mentor.
 Another friend was Lorne Howitt, a professor, from whom she learned that the university was opening a new forestry lab in the summer of 1949.

 She started work in that lab together with two people who subsequently became lifelong friends, Kay Cronin and Ray Newell.
 She spent six years there, and loved the work.
 Mr. Howitt taught her everything she needed to know as she set up his labs.
 She was sent to Ottawa for training in the second year, where she learned the techniques of identifying fungus cultures.